What Is Chain Drive?

 Disadvantages of Chain Drives:

-- There is a possibility of velocity fluctuations when chain drive is used, and chains get stretched in harsh conditions.
+- There is a possibility of velocity fluctuations when driving chain is used, and chains get stretched in harsh conditions.

 - The major reason for these chains suffering from excessive vibration is the chordal effect.